 Must to my surprise, this recipe for almond flour cookies was good.
 Really good.
 I’m talking stand-out good!

-I’ve decided to call my delicious gluten-free cookies Three-Bite Almond Flour Cookies because you can eat these little tasty cookies in three delicious bites.
+I’ve decided to call my delicious gluten-free cookies Three-Bite Almond Flour Cookies because you can eat these little tasty cookies in three delicious bites (maybe even two bites!).

 These almond flour cookies are naturally gluten-free, very soft and moist, and packed with healthy fats and proteins thanks to the almond flour.